Tyseley TMD: GWR: TYS/174

 The North Warwickshire Line came into operation from 1908, and the GWR immediately adopted it and ran all services.
 However, its major depot in the area was at Wolverhampton (Stafford Road), and so it needed a facility south of Birmingham.

 Its existing locomotive depot at Bordesley was too small, and so land was acquired to build a G.J.
 Churchward-style twin-turntable layout depot, allowing for extension towards the Warwick Road for two further 65 ft turntables should the need arise.
 The east turntable was nominally allocated to passenger locomotives, the west to freight classes.
 A standard twin-track ramped coal stage was built in between the entrance roads to the roundhouses, above which was a water softening facility, and associated water tank which stored 98000 impgal to supply the entire site.
 On the west side was a large repair depot which became known as "The Factory", equipped with heavy lifting gear and full engineering facilities to repair and completely overhaul any GWR locomotive.
 To the east were a series of carriage sidings and maintenance sheds.

 The final facility which opened in July 1908, was similar in design to other large GWR depot facilities, such as the original four turntable layout at Old Oak Common.
 The twin 65 ft turntables gave access to 28 roads each of varying length, each with an inspection pit, in total capable of accommodation up to thirty-six tender engines and twenty-eight tank engines.

 Most major express trains ran north and terminated or changed engines at Birmingham Snow Hill or Wolverhampton, making access to Wolverhampton (Stafford Road) TMD easier and quicker.
-Hence Tyseley always played second fiddled to its major regional sister shed, its allocation mostly made up of tank engines and freight locomotives.
+Hence Tyseley always played second fiddle to its major regional sister shed, its allocation mostly made up of tank engines and freight locomotives.

 Allocated 72 engines on opening in 1908, it fulfilled both local services as well as those heading south from Tyseley South Junction and Bearley to Stratford-upon-Avon, Cheltenham, Gloucester, Bristol, South Wales and the West Country.

 The GWR shed code was TYS.